linjoey/cyto-chromosome-vis/README.md

 Here bundle.js is compiled with [Browserify](http://browserify.org/), e.g. `browserify src.js > bundle.js`

-#### Angular environments
+#### Angular.js
-1. Include the module `cyto-chromosome-vis` as a project dependency
+- Include the module `cyto-chromosome-vis` as a project dependency
 ```javascript
 angular.module('demoApp',['cyto-chromosome-vis'])
 ```

-2. Simply use the directive `cytochromosome`
+- Simply use the directive `cytochromosome`
 ```html
 <cytochromosome segment="X" width="1000" show-axis="true" use-relative="true" resolution="400"></cytochromosome>
 ```

-3. If you require interacting with the chromosome instance from a controller, inject the service `cytochromosome` and instantiate manually:
+- If you require interacting with the chromosome instance from a controller, inject the service `cytochromosome` and instantiate manually:

 ```html
 <div id="chr3"></div>